 Who are you and where are you based?

-My name is Adam Leddin and I live in Sydney, Australia.
-I was born and raised in Orange NSW, left for the big smoke when I was 18 and I’ve been living in Sydney for 18 years.
-Still a country boy at heart.
+My name is Adam Leddin and I live in Cronulla, a beachside suburb an hour ride south of Sydney, Australia.
+I was born and raised in Orange NSW, and I’m still a country boy at heart.
+I left for the big smoke when I was 18 and I’ve been living in Sydney for 22 years.

 What bike do you ride?